marielakinn/School_District_Analysis/README.md

 # School District Analysis

 ## Project Overview
-In this project we helped Maria, the Chief Data Scientist for a shchool district, to clean, sort, and analyze two data sets containing information of different schools and their students.
+In this project we helped Maria, the Chief Data Scientist for a school district, to clean, sort, and analyze two data sets containing information of different schools and their students.

-The analysis consited of:
+The analysis consisted of:

 - Generating a school district summary (number of students, number of schools, total budget, score averages, passing percentages)
 - Generating a school summary (student count per school, budget per student, score averages per school, passing percentages per school)